dyota257/wrestlingscoreboard/to-do.md

 * Arash says to be faster with the scores.
 How to allow this?
-[ ] Put in a custom time if something bad happened with the clock [ ] Hide scoreboard in game setup to not confuse people as to what to look at
+[ ] Put in a custom time if something bad happened with the clock [ ] Hide scoreboard in game setup to not confuse people as to what to look at [ ] if there is match that is like 26a, HANDLE IT.
+Turn it into a 0.1

 ## from night before nevember tournament
 [ ] when the local DB is used (Maria) for testing, tournamentWarning is not defined.
 Why??
 Everything is OK again when connected to Jaws.